leela-zero/leela-zero/README.md

 # Faster Leela Zero using Theano

 The idea is to run the forwarding step of neural network in a seperated process.
-Leela Zero then communicates with the process using UDP packets (sending input boards and receiving the results).
+Leela Zero then communicates with the process using TCP packets (sending input boards and receiving the results).

 Current implementation uses theano for the forwarding step.

-Run `THEANO_FLAGS='device=cuda0,dnn.conv.algo_fwd=time_once,floatX=float32' python udpserver.py weights.txt batch_size` to start the server.
+Run `THEANO_FLAGS='device=cuda0,dnn.conv.algo_fwd=time_once,floatX=float32' python server.py weights.txt batch_size` to start the server.

-It will load file weights.txt and set batch\_size.
+It will load file weights.txt and set `batch\_size`.
+Please set `batch_size` equals number of Leela instances you want to run.
+Python server will pause until enough instances connected to the server.

-Current server listens at 127.0.0.1:9999 (UDP).
+Current server listens at 127.0.0.1:9999 (TCP).

 You need to install `theano` and `trollius` python packages